From Grief to Gratitude

 Nov 13, 2023 | Whānau Stories

 Cooking dinner can be the last thing on your mind when wading through the depths of grief.
-Bellyful made sure Dunedin whānau had some meals in the freezer to help through the dual emotion of losing one of their twins, and welcoming his brother.
+Bellyful made sure a Dunedin mum had some meals in the freezer to help through the dual emotion of losing one of her twins, and welcoming his brother.

 Sasha says the grief of his loss comes in waves.
 “Some days we feel okay and other days we are an absolute mess with the ache of missing little Phoenix.
-On those days specifically, Bellyful meals have been extremely helpful when we can’t bear the thought of moving let alone cooking, but our other children of course still need to eat.
+On those days specifically, Bellyful meals have been extremely helpful when we can’t bear the thought of moving let alone cooking, but our other children of course still need to eat.”

 During the weeks in the Dunedin NICU with Jasper they have also been able to fill their bellies with some warm Bellyful meals, which are stored on site for whānau in a freezer provided by neonatal support charity The Little Miracles Trust.